frutabruta/VDV301tester/readme.md

                 - AllData
                 - CurrentDisplayContent
         - publish and subscribe request
-        - service deiscovery using DNS-SD (Bonjour)
+        - service discovery using DNS-SD (Bonjour)

         - automated subscription and loss of subscription test (development abandoned for now)
 - VDV300